BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-04-15-how-a-fullscreen-video-mode-ended-up-implementing-react-native-portals.md

   }
 ```

-This will end up by making something like :
+This will end up making something like:

 ![Wait 3 seconds to check the view permutation](/images/posts/refresh/refresh-unique-id-2.gif)